toolkit-for-ynab/toolkit-for-ynab/README.md

 Roadmap
 -------

 Features under consideration and the general status of the project and roadmap is on [our Trello Board](https://trello.com/b/EzOvXlil/ynab-enhanced-roadmap).
 Feel free to vote and comment.
-To suggest new features, please [visit the YNAB Forum for Extensions](https://forum.youneedabudget.com/categories/ynab-extensions) and create a new thread.
+To suggest a new feature, please [visit the YNAB Forum for Extensions](https://forum.youneedabudget.com/categories/ynab-extensions) and create a new thread titled "Toolkit Feature Request: [a short description of the feature]".
 Forum user @bluebird8203 is managing the features there and will make sure it ends up in Trello.

 Contributions
 -------------